Jorik Hendrickx: Career

 Hendrickx began training at age five and a half.
 Since the age of 10, he is coached by Carine Herrygers.
 He began competing on the junior level internationally in 2007.
 He was out for four months in 2008 as a result of a groin injury.
 He debuted on the ISU Junior Grand Prix series in autumn 2009.

 Hendrickx finished 9th at the 2012 European Championships.
 The next season, he received his first senior Grand Prix assignment, the 2012 Trophee Eric Bompard in November.
 Hendrickx placed 4th in the short program, but had to withdraw the next day after sustaining an injury in an off-ice warmup for the morning practice.
 He fractured his ankle, tearing ligaments from his fibula.
 Returning to the ice in January 2013, Hendrickx began practicing some jumps toward the end of the month.
 He missed the 2013 European Championships but competed at the 2013 World Championships, finishing 19th and qualifying a men's entry for Belgium at the 2014 Winter Olympics.
 He finished 16th.

 After Turnhout's ice rink closed, Hendrickx decided to train at a temporary rink.
 He said, "It's extremely cold and the quality of the ice is not what it should be.
 The most important thing is that I didn't have to change environment, my school, coaches, medical team."
 He finished 4th at the 2017 European Championships in Ostrava, Czech Republic.
 It was the best result by a Belgian skater since 2009.

-Hendricks won the 2017 Nebelhorn Trophy, and obtained an men's singles entry for Belgium at the 2018 Winter Olympics at Pyeongchang, South Korea.
+Hendricks won the 2017 Nebelhorn Trophy, and obtained a men's singles entry for Belgium at the 2018 Winter Olympics at Pyeongchang, South Korea.
 He participated in the figure skating event at the Olympics with his sister Loena, who also represented Belgium at the ladies' singles.
 After the Olympics, he skipped the 2018–19 figure skating season, and announced his retirement on 8 August 2019.

 Coaching career

-Hendrickx now coaches figure skating.
-Among his students are Loena Hendrickx, his sister, and Lindsay van Zundert, the Dutch national champion in 2021.
-His sister, Loena, ranked 8th place at 2022 Beijing Olympics, and took the silver medal at 2022 World Figure Skating Champions in Montpellier, France.
-Loena is the first Belgian skater to place on the podium at World Championships in the ladies event.
+Following his retirement, Hendrickx became a figure skating coach and now coaches alongside Adam Solya.

+His current and former students include: